Love Grows Festival

 Check back often for schedule updates.

-There are loads of ways to be part of the inaugural year of the festival.
-Facilitate a workshop or give a talk.
-Sponsor a presentation or activity tent.
+There are loads of ways to be part of the festival’s inaugural year.
+Lead a workshop or give a talk.
 Sign up to be an art or food vendor.
-We welcome inquiries from anyone looking to contribute their time, treasure, or talent.
+We welcome inquiries from anyone looking to contribute their time and talent.

 Interested?
-Let us know!
-Fill out this quick interest form, and we’ll reach out to gather and share more details.
+Fill out this form, and we’ll reach out to gather & share more details.

 Partners in Growing Love